How to Clean an Ironing Board Cover Q&A

 Clean laundry should be pressed on a clean ironing board cover.
 That’s a given!
 But how do we clean up that cover when it’s spent too long behind the door, in the garage, as a catch-all workspace or even—perish the thought—as a T.V. tray?

-We asked Household Essentials’s resident experts.
-Here's what they had to say!
+We asked Household Essentials’ resident experts for their best advice on cleaning ironing board covers.
+Here’s what they had to say!

 Q: Where do I start?